- Rigging the Vote: How the American Right Is On the Way to Permanent Minority Rule / Ian Samuelson in The Guardian (UK) (here)

 Constitutional hardball can damage and even destroy a democracy.
 Democratic institutions function only when power is exercised with restraint.
 When parties abandon the spirit of the law and seek to win by any means necessary, politics often descends into institutional warfare.
 Governments in Hungary and Turkey have used court packing and other “legal” maneuvers to lock in power and ensure that subsequent abuse is ruled “constitutional.”
 And when one party engages in constitutional hardball, its rivals often feel compelled to respond in a tit-for-tat fashion, triggering an escalating conflict that is difficult to undo.
 As the collapse of democracy in Germany and Spain in the 1930s and Chile in the 1970s makes clear, these escalating conflicts can end in tragedy.

-It makes me thing of Michelle Obama’s dictum, “When they go low, we go high.”
+It makes me think of Michelle Obama’s dictum, “When they go low, we go high.”
 That’s the Neville Chamerlain approach and we all know what happens by taking the high road and assuming the moral high ground will save the day.
-You get done dirty.
+You get done dirty by Hitler, who gives you the finger and invades Poland anyway, no matter how nice you are to him.
 Havoc and great damage ensue.
 Sound familiar?

-The course of human events is often predictable in its trajectory even if its circumstances remain unknown quantities.
-The GOP in its current incarnation makes it rather easy to project it into the future because it has made the fatal strategic error of abandoning reality.
+The course of human events is often predictable in its trajectory even if the specific circumstances remain unknown quantities.
+The GOP in its current incarnation makes it rather easy to project it into the future because it has made the fatal error of abandoning reality.
 The GOP is a minority party.
 The “blue wave” of 2018 was not a fluke.
-Did they GOP pay any attention to it?
+Did the GOP pay any attention to it?
 Not at all.
 They simply pretended it didn’t happen.
 The GOP has lost the ability to deal with reality.
-They think they can magically fashion their own and make the rest of the country who happens not to agree with it disappear politically.
+They think they can magically fashion their own circumstantial universe and make the rest of the country who happens not to agree with it disappear politically.
 Does that sound quite sane?

-The main flaw in that strategy is that the old white men cooking up all this nonsense will eventually die, and in a future not too distant.
-This year of our Lord 2019 is the first year in which the Millennials overtake the Boomers as a percentage of population.
+The main flaw in that strategy is that the old white men cooking up all this nonsense will eventually die, and in a future no longer very distant.
+Mitch McConnell already looks like he’s rehearsing for the grave.
+This year of our Lord 2019 is the first year in which the Millennials overtake the Boomers as a percentage in the general population.
 The GOP base is shrinking and will continue to shrink by reason of attrition if not because of a failure of political viability.
 So what we see playing out before us is a GOP suicide, pure Thanatos in action.
-The old white GOP clings to a disjunction with reality that can only lead it to what it most fears: extinction.
+The old white GOP clings to a disjuncture with reality that can only lead it to what it most fears: extinction.
 It can do nothing to stop changes in the demographics of the nation.
-So it’s just a matter of time.
-Sooner rather than later the political asteroid will hit that takes out the dinosaur-laden GOP like the Chicxulub impactor that took out the dinosaurs with four legs rather than two.
+So it’s just a matter of time, really.
+Sooner rather than later the political asteroid will hit that takes out the dinosaur-laden GOP like the Chicxulub impactor that took out the dinosaurs and left us that layer of iridium dust in the K-T boundary of the geologic record.

-I don’t think of the current GOP inhabitants of the executive or legislative branches as the root of the evil, they are its flower.
-They are in full bloom at present but flowers don’t last forever — we all know that.
+I don’t think of the current GOP inhabitants of the executive or legislative branches as the root of the evil, they are instead its flower, a flower that resembles the enormous blossom of Rafflesia.
+The analogy is particularly apt because the plant is parasitic and the flower smells like rotting meat.
+The smelly, parasitic GOP is in full bloom at present but flowers don’t last forever — we all know that, don’t they.
 Moreover, the GOP’s political inflorescence will be sterile and form no seeds for its future.
 The demographic reality of the country with regard to age and race will continue to change.
-There’s nothing the GOP can do to stop that, no matter how many crimes against humanity Steven Miller dreams up to implement as immigration policies.
+There’s nothing the GOP can do to stop that, no matter how many crimes against humanity Stephen Miller dreams up to implement as US immigration policies.

-For those of us who are students of history there comes to mind the phrase “round and round we go” — and where it stops, everybody knows.
+For those of us who are students of history there comes to mind the phrase “round and round we go” — but in this case where it stops, everybody knows.
 It stops with extinction.
-The road to that point is fraught with madness and chaos, so not only is the destination crap, the journey toward it is also crap.
-We see the madness and chaos climbing its way to fever pitch now, at this late stage of the process.
+The road to that point is fraught with madness and chaos, so not only is the destination crap, the journey to reach it is also crap.
+We see the madness and chaos climbing its way up toward fever pitch now, at this late stage of the process.
 How long it continues before the asteroid hits is anybody’s guess.

 A final thought from the article by Levinsky and Ziblatt: